 ✦ Summer 2026 · 5 Days of Hands-On Fun

-Where curious kids discover the future of AI and Robots.
+Where curious kids discover the future of AI and Machine Learning.

 A 5-day AI camp for ages 8-12.
 No experience needed. just curiosity.
 We skip the fancy words and get straight to the fun stuff: how does your phone know what you're saying?
 How does YouTube know what video to show you next?
 Can a computer actually learn from its own mistakes?
 Let's figure it out together.